tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

 simplest view they look like this:
 ![A3 level admin division of Estonia.
 Data: Estonian Land Board](/img/20180521/ehak-a3.png)

-I imported the settlements' areas data to a PostGIS database, and the rest of the data processing was conducted there.
+After importing the settlements' areas data to a PostGIS database, the rest of the data processing was conducted there.

 ## Processing

 The data processing was divided into a series of steps consisting of

-1. polygons to linestings, removing duplicates
+1. polygons to linestings, removing duplicate borders
 2. merging all linestrings into a fully noded layer, forming a "mesh"
-3. calculating sidedness - add left and right side A3-level unit identificators
+3. and calculating sidedness - add left and right side A3-level unit identifiers to linestrings.

-Most of this processing can be squeezed together into single statements but I'll try to chop it up into smaller chunks that can be marvelled at in your favorite desktop GIS aswell.
+Most of this processing can be squeezed together into single statements but I'll try to chop it up into smaller chunks results of which can be marvelled at in your favorite desktop GIS aswell.

 ### Step 1.

 First off we'll dump all polygon rings and select their outer shells.
-There's no point in keeping the identificators (`akood`, `okood`, `mkood` for A3, A2 and A1 admin levels respectively) because the geometries will be merged at some later point anyway and lost.
+There's no point in keeping the identifiers (`akood`, `okood`, `mkood` for A3, A2 and A1 admin levels respectively) because the geometries will be merged at some later point anyway and lost.